quay/quay-operator/README.md

 ### Deploy the Operator

-Quay requires that it be deployed in a namespace called `quay-enterprise`.
+Quay recommends that it by deployed in a namespace called `quay-enterprise`, however support is available for deploying the operator to a namespace of your choosing.
+The steps described below assume the namespace that will be utilized is called `quay-enterprise`.

 ```
 $ oc new-project quay-enterprise